 David K. Basangwa MD, M.MED, is a Government Senior Consultant Psychiatrist and Executive Director for Butabika National referral Mental hospital situated in Kampala.
 He is a honorary Lecturer in Psychiatry at the College of Health Sciences, Makerere University.
 Dr. Basangwa is the National focal person for substance abuse management and also serves as the National interlocutor for the United Nations office on Drugs and Crime Regional office for Eastern Africa (UNODC-ROEA).
 Dr. Basangwa is a researcher and writer.
 He has contributed chapters in books mainly in the area of addiction Psychiatry.
 He has further supported many studies in mental health and has supervised many students undertaking studies in this field.
 As a medical Manager, Dr. Basangwa is currently concentrating on advocacy for mental health and improved quality of care for people with mental health problems.

-Dr. Sheila Ndyanabangi holds Masters in Public Health of Makerere University (1999).
+Dr. Sheila Ndyanabangi holds a Masters in Public Health of Makerere University (1999).
 She is currently a Principal Medical Officer at the Ministry of Health, Kampala and is in charge of Mental Health, Control of Substance Abuse and Management of Neurological disorders.
 National Coordinator for Tobacco Control.
 She is responsible for policy and legislation development and formulation of guidelines for implementation of the above programmes.
 She participated in the International Mental Health Policy Programme and services Project and published the Mental Health country profile for Uganda in 2003.
 She was a collaborator in the Mental Health and poverty project (MHAPP), a research on Mental Health policy implementation in four African countries (2005 to 2010).
 She is currently a collaborator in PRIME (Program for Improvement of Mental Health Care).
 EMERALD (Emerging Mental Health Systems in Low and Middle income countries), MhBEF (Mental Health Beyond Facilities) and is leading the implementation of the WHO Mental Health Gap Action Programme Project in Uganda.
 She has recently been appointed to the International Health Regulations Roster of Experts concerning the subject of Mental Health by WHO, Geneva.

 Dr. Tassé Abye teaches Sociology and Social Work at the University of Nouakchott Since 2010 and serves as Technical Advisor to the Minster d'Etat for National Education, Higher Education and Scientific Research in Mauritania.
-Earlier to this appointment, he served as Associate Vice President in charge of the Reform, Strategic Planning and International relations at Addis Ababa University, and acted as the first Dean of the School of Social-Work at the same university (2005-2010).
+Prior to this appointment, he served as Associate Vice President in charge of the Reform, Strategic Planning and International relations at Addis Ababa University, and acted as the first Dean of the School of Social-Work at the same university (2005-2010).
 In France, Tassé has worked as Director General of the Institute for Social Development (IDS, Rouen) from 2001 to 2005, Deputy-Director of the Institute of Social Work of Echirolles (Grenoble) in charge of Academic Affairs (1999-2001) and has acted in numerous other capacities at the IDS from 1991 to 1999.

-Tassé Abye has worked extensively to develop social work education in different part of the World, mainly in Romania, Cameroon, Ethiopia and in Mauritania and served as President of the International Association of Schools of Social Work (IASSW) (2004-2008).
+Tassé Abye has worked extensively to develop social work education in different parts of the World, mainly in Romania, Cameroon, Ethiopia and in Mauritania and served as President of the International Association of Schools of Social Work (IASSW) (2004-2008).
 At present he is the chair of the Global Agenda Committee for IASSW, and chair of the International Steering Committee for the Joint World Conference of 2014 at Melbourne, Australia.
 His scholarship includes research in social sciences with a general focus on transformations and changes in societies.
 Moreover, he specialized on issues related to refugee, migration, emigration, integration, guerrilla fighters; policy on social work education, Social development, and monitoring, evaluation, and the restructuring of higher education institutions.

 For alternative payment options, please contact Hasifa Kabejja at email@example.com or the U.S. planning team at firstname.lastname@example.org